 These things are those that are celebrated for the Ride Like the Wind Day.

 This holiday is always celebrated on August 23 each year.
-This means that the upcoming Ride Like the Wide Day will be celebrated on Friday, August 23, 2019.
-And next year, people will celebrate this holiday on Sunday, August 23, 2020.
+This means that the upcoming Ride Like the Wide Day will be celebrated on August 23.

 The origin of the ride like the wind day can be traced back to when human powered flights were first invented.

 Human powered flights are those machines that require human muscle power to run.
 However, because of technological issues, humans cannot fly for long distances and for a considerable amount of time.
 Thus, human powered flights are usually used only for recreational and experimental purposes.

 The first ever authenticated human powered flight which covered a significant amount of distance took effect in 1961.
 It was made by Derek Piggott, a glider pilot from the British Royal Air Force.
 He used the Man Powered Aircraft in Southampton University back in November 9, 1961.
 It covered about 600 meters.

 Origin of the Ride Like Wind Day